yaydede/toolbox/YA_TextBook.md

 ## Hyndman-Khandakar algorithm

-The Hyndman-Khandakar algorithm ([Hyndman & Khandakar](https://www.jstatsoft.org/article/view/v027i03), [@JSSv027i03]) combines several steps for modeling (and estimation) of the ARIMA model: unit root tests, minimization of the AICc, and MLE to obtain an ARIMA model.
+The Hyndman-Khandakar [algorithm](https://www.jstatsoft.org/article/view/v027i03), [@JSSv027i03] combines several steps for modeling (and estimation) of the ARIMA model: unit root tests, minimization of the AICc, and MLE to obtain an ARIMA model.
 The arguments to `ARIMA()` in the `fable` package provide for many variations for modeling ARIMA.
 The modeling procedure to a set of (non-seasonal) time series data for ARIMA is defined in FPP3 as follows:

 1. Plot the data to identify any outliers.
 2. If the data shows variation that increases or decreases with the level of the series, transform the data (Box-Cox transformation) to stabilize the variance.